-Name/ Organi sation Com ment Numb er Question 1 - Do you have any comments regarding this method for scoring the various aspects of the new Local Plan against the sustainability objectives? to the five proposed growth strategy Question 3 - Do you have any comments regarding the way the scoring has been interpreted and the conclusions and recommendations that have been made in Chapter 5?
-Question 4 - Please provide any additional comments about this document TWBC Response TWBC Recommendation assigned) are presented in Appendix B. Cranbrook & Sissing hurst Parish Council SA 15 To compare TWBC's strategic objectives to sustainability objectives is a false comparison.
+Name/ Organi sation Com ment Numb er Question 1 - Do you have any comments regarding this method for scoring the various aspects of the new Local Plan against the sustainability objectives?
+Question 2 - Do you think there are any further reasonable alternatives to the five proposed growth strategy options that should be considered by the Sustainability Appraisal?
+Question 4 - Please provide any additional comments about this document TWBC Response TWBC Recommendation assigned) are presented in Appendix B. Cranbr ook & Sissing hurst Parish Council SA 15 To compare TWBC's strategic objectives to sustainability objectives is a false comparison.
 In some cases, they are direct opposition to one another.
 We would like greater clarity on the weighting given to the sustainability objectives.
 Review the Objectively Assessed Need for housing based on community-led data gathered at parish level, and not driven by top-down targets.
 Reassess opportunities for redevelopment within built environment.
 Consider growth through more dispersed development of hamlets and farmsteads.
 There are too many unknowns, marked with question marks throughout.
 Any meaningful decision cannot be made without more detail on the constraints.
 No indication has been given as to who is to answer the many questions raised, from waste water to biodiversity etc. There is a huge question mark over resources.
 5.2.6 contradicts 5.2.3 5.3.1.
 Appears you have already made a decision to adopt Option 5, before all the evidence has been gathered.
 Q1 - All policy must be subjected to Sustainability Appraisal.
 Recommendations have been made in paragraph 5.1.2 for how TWBC's strategic objectives could become more sustainable.
 Following similar comments from Brenchley Parish Council, it was agreed that further explanation on weightings is required.
 Q2 - The Housing Needs Survey at local level is currently underway and the SA process will be updated (if necessary) when the results are obtained.
 Growth within the built environment is a key consideration for growth strategies 1 - 3.
 When available, the brownfield register will guide this process and the SA will be updated (if necessary).
 In the mean time, development on brownfield land is scored more positively compared to that on greenfield.
 Dispersed growth is a key component of Growth Strategy 3.
 Q3 - The strategic nature of the options means that many location specific sustainability issues and aspects relating to development management such as resources could not be scored.
-These aspects will be much clearer at preferred Q1 - Clarification over use of weightings added to paragraph 3.2.3 Q2.
-Other reasonable, realistic and deliverable alternatives will be considered in the subsequent stages of the Plan formulation and will be subject to the SA process.
+These aspects will be much clearer at preferred